argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 > 1 Then all the congregation raised a loud cry, and the people wept that night.
 2 And all the people of Israel grumbled against Moses and Aaron.
 The whole congregation said to them, “Would that we had died in the land of Egypt!
 Or would that we had died in this wilderness!
 3 Why is the Lord bringing us into this land, to fall by the sword?
 Our wives and our little ones will become a prey.
 Would it not be better for us to go back to Egypt?”
 4 And they said to one another, “Let us choose a leader and go back to Egypt.”

-Ok so it’s mutiny!
+OK so it’s mutiny!
 And worse, they want to return to slavery!
 As Moses and Aaron are quick to point out their rebellion is against the Lord (14v7).
 They don’t want to be a separate people, they don’t want a separate land, they don’t want to bless the nations, they don’t want God’s presence!

 Now, it’s worth pausing here to reflect on the roots of their sin and often our own sin.
 Notice the constant connection between their dissatisfaction and their sin.
 Complaining reveals an underlying spiritual state.
 The people are given supernatural food they don’t have to work for.
 They’ve been miraculously rescued from Egypt without having to fight a single battle.
 They have a faithful leader.
 They have God’s law.
 It’s easy to see how they’ve been blessed and how inappropriate their complaining is.
 But how often do we have a similar attitude?
 Sinful dissatisfaction tells us more about our souls than our circumstances.
 Beware of discontentment.